bzf-2018/academic-kickstart/content/service/_index.md

 	* 3rd Australia-China Database Workshop, 2014, in conjunct with VLDB'14

 #### Associate Editor
+    * ACM Transactions on Spatial Algorithms and Systems (2022.4-2025.4)
 	* ACM SIGMOD 2023
 	* Proceedings of the VLDB Endowment (PVLDB) Volume 16 (2022.4-2023.8)
 	* Proceedings of the VLDB Endowment (PVLDB) Volume 14 (2020.4-2021.8)